acend/helm-basics-training/content/en/docs/02.0/_index.md

 {{% /onlyWhenNot %}}
 {{% onlyWhen mobi %}}
-Thus we need to change this value inside our `values.yaml` file.
+Therefore, we need to change this value inside our `values.yaml` file.

 ```yaml
 [...]